dhprlabs/docker/Ros-Humble-Docker/README.md

 * **ROS 2 setup**: Sources the ROS 2 Humble environment (this ensures ROS tools are available in the shell).
 * **Colcon autocompletion**: Enables shell completion for `colcon` (ROS 2 build tool).

-> Even though the base image is Jazzy, you’ve provided Humble setup commands.
+> Even though the base image is Humble, you’ve provided Humble setup commands.
 Make sure they match your intended ROS distribution.

 ### 3. **entrypoint.sh**